dwesterwick/SPTLateToTheParty/README.md

 * If **debug=true**, you cannot press the "Ready" button early when loading into a map or the script that changes the raid time (and related settings) won't run.
 However, if **debug=false**, the script is called twice unless you press "Ready" early.
 * Any door on the map is equally likely to be opened, including those locked with rare keys and those nobody ever really opens/closes in live Tarkov.
 * Doors that require power can still be opened without it being turned on.
+* Occassional exceptions in the bepinex console (if enabled) when ending a raid.
+These can be ignored for now.